 The change is subtle.
 It will take years of data collection to get the first hint of an answer.
 Another, shorter long-baseline neutrino experiment, T2K, is taking related measurements.
 The JUNO experiment under construction in China aims to measure the mass hierarchy in a different way.
 The definitive measurement likely won’t come until the next generation of long-baseline experiments, DUNE in the US and the proposed Hyper-Kamiokande experiment in Japan.

 Neutrinos are some of the most abundant particles in the universe.
-As we slowly uncover their secrets, they give us more clues about how our universe works.
+As we slowly uncover their secrets, they give us clues about how that universe works.